 WIBF is delighted to announce that Citi will be the headline sponsor of the 2020 WIBF Awards for Achievement.
 Longstanding WIBF member, Citi, shares WIBF’s passion for inspirational mentors and effective gender practice throughout the sector and we know that in partnership with Citi, the 2020 WIBF Awards for Achievement will be an absolutely exceptional occasion.

-Nominations close on Friday 28th February 2020 with the shortlist to be announced in April.
-All instructions, category details and helpful FAQs are available here.
+Nominations closed on Friday 28th February 2020 with the shortlist to be announced in early April.

 Every nomination is a declaration of pride in colleagues, of the work of individuals, of an organisation’s attitude to gender practice.
 WIBF and the financial services industry wants to know about the brilliant, dedicated people you work with and we all want to learn how to replicate their successes in our workplace.